 We will continue Alberta's deliberate approach to improve and build capacity in the area of emergency management.
 We will achieve this through timely updates to the plan using a collaborative process.

-Once formally approved by the Minister of Municipal Affairs, the AEP will undergo review and revision every five years.
 For questions about the AEP, stakeholders are encouraged to contact:

 Plans Manager

 Alberta Emergency Management Agency

-14515 122 Ave NW
+12360 142 St NW

-Edmonton AB T5L 2W4
+Edmonton, AB T5L 2H1

 Phone: 780-644-5031